 The Five Whys

 The Five Whys technique is simply the process of asking “why” enough times that you eventually get to the root cause of a problem.
 It is an effective way to solving problems that can be used by any business analyst to improve a business process or write better requirements.
 Learn more about this questioning technique in “Why” is the How of Getting to the Root Cause of a Problem.

+This tool helps to identify the various factors that contribute to a problem by creating a diagram that looks like a fishbone.
 Like Mind Mapping, Fishbone Analysis is a visual technique for exploring a central problem or concept.
 This tool is also called the Ishikawa Diagram as it was first used by Dr. Kaoru Ishikawa of the University of Tokyo in 1943.
 Learn more about this technique in How to Identify the Likely Causes of a Problem with a Fishbone Diagram.